J-Furber/J-Furber.github.io/index.md

 layout: page
 ---

-This site is following my PhD Journey.
+This site is following my PhD Journey into my time as an early career researcher.

 I started to write this in my third year!